bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 #### `partitions`

-\_bool_Aggregate metrics across all parttions to avoid cardinality issues with clusters with a large number of partitions.
+\_bool_Aggregate metrics across all partitions to avoid cardinality issues with clusters with a large number of partitions.
 Metrics that support aggregation will report the 'kafka.partition.id' attribute as -1, while some metrics, such as 'bufstream.kafka.topic.partition.offset.high_water_mark' will be omitted if partition level aggregation is enabled.

 #### `consumer_groups`